-- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2023 together with the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Statement and the Audited Financial Statements of the Company for the financial year ended 31 December 2024 together with the Auditors' Report thereon.
 (Resolution 1) - 2.
-To declare a special one-tier tax exempt dividend of 8.0 Singapore cents per ordinary share for the financial year ended 31 December 2023.
-(FY2022: special one-tier tax exempt dividend of 24.25 Singapore cents per ordinary share) (Resolution 2) - 3.
-To declare a final one-tier tax exempt dividend of 1.0 Singapore cents per ordinary share for the financial year ended 31 December 2023.
-(FY2022: final one-tier tax exempt dividend of 0.75 Singapore cents per ordinary share) (Resolution 3) - 4.
-To re-appoint the following Directors of the Company retiring by rotation pursuant to Rule 720(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") and Article 91 of the Constitution of the Company:
+To declare a special one-tier tax exempt dividend of 5.8 Singapore cents per ordinary share for the financial year ended 31 December 2024.
+(FY2023: special one-tier tax exempt dividend of 8.0 Singapore cents per ordinary share) (Resolution 2) - 3.
+To declare a final one-tier tax exempt dividend of 1.0 Singapore cent per ordinary share for the financial year ended 31 December 2024.
+(FY2023: final one-tier tax exempt dividend of 1.0 Singapore cents per ordinary share) (Resolution 3) - 4.
+To re-appoint the following Directors of the Company retiring by rotation pursuant to Rule 720(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited ("SGX-ST") and Articles 91 of the Constitution of the Company:

-Mr Masli Mulia [See Explanatory Note (i)] (Resolution 4) Mr Tan Meng Toon [See Explanatory Note (i)] (Resolution 5) Ms Lee Lay Eng Juliana [See Explanatory Note (i)] (Resolution 6)
+Mr Bani Maulana Mulia [See Explanatory Note (i)] (Resolution 4) Mr Ridwan Hamid [See Explanatory Note (i)] (Resolution 5)

+5. To re-appoint the following Directors of the Company pursuant to Article 97 of the Constitution of the Company:

+Mr Max Loh Khum Whai[See Explanatory Note (ii)](Resolution 6)Mr Goh Teik Poh[See Explanatory Note (ii)](Resolution 7)Mr Tay Beng Chai[See Explanatory Note (ii)](Resolution 8)

-- 5. To re-appoint Mr Low Chee Wah as a Director of the Company pursuant to Article 97 of the Constitution of the Company.
-[See Explanatory Note (i)] (Resolution 7) - 6.
-To approve the payment of Directors' fees of \$\$25,667 for the financial year ended 31 December 2023 (being pro-rated Directors' fees payable to the Independent Director, Mr Low Chee Wah, who was appointed on 1 August 2023).
-(Resolution 8) - 7.
-To approve the payment of Directors' fees of \$\$492,800 for the financial year ending 31 December 2024 to be paid quarterly in arrears.
-(FY2023: \$\$431,200) (Resolution 9) - 8.
+- 6. To approve the payment of Directors' fees of S\$562,300 for the financial year ending 31 December 2025 to be paid quarterly in arrears.
+(FY2024: S\$492,800) (Resolution 9) - 7.
 To re-appoint Messrs Ernst & Young LLP as the Auditors of the Company and to authorise the Directors of the Company to fix their remuneration.
-(Resolution 10) - 9.
+(Resolution 10) - 8.
 To transact any other ordinary business which may properly be transacted at an Annual General Meeting.